gldeng/universe/formal_theory_core_en.md

 $$X(\lambda) \sim |\lambda - \lambda_c|^{-\gamma_X}$$

-where $\gamma_X$ is the critical exponent associated with physical quantity $X$.
+where $`\gamma_X`$ is the critical exponent associated with physical quantity $`X`$.
 Different systems can be classified into different universality classes according to critical exponents, satisfying:

 $$\beta + \gamma + \delta = 2$$